karl-zylinski/odin-raylib-hot-reload-game-template/README.md

 ## Sublime Text

 For those who use Sublime Text there's a project file: `project.sublime-project`.

-It comes with a build system, you should be able to open the project, select the build system (Main Menu -> Tools -> Build System -> Game template) and then compile + run the game by pressing F7/Ctrl+B/Cmd+B. Edit the project file to change the name of the build system.
+It comes with a build system, you should be able to open the project, select the build system (Main Menu -> Tools -> Build System -> Game template) and then compile + run the game by pressing F7 / Ctrl + B / Cmd + B. After you make code changes and want to hot reload, just hit F7 / Ctrl + B / Cmd + B again.

+Edit the project file to change the name of the build system.

 ## VS Code